muratk3n/thirdwave/en/README.md

 ---

 Space scifi is basically naval submarine scifi.
-U are floating, can't just "step outside", etc. Living space size inside the ships are different of course.
+The ships are floating, can't just "step outside", etc. Living space size inside the ships are different of course.

 ---